EnrightLab/trinityhall_metagenomics/README.md

 * `--report` Return a summary report
 * `--confidence 0.5` Threshold for fraction of k-mers supporting the classification, otherwise considered unclassified

-The adapters are removed with super accuracy using raw signal on the PromethION computer.
+The adapters were removed with super accuracy using raw signal on the PromethION computer.

+In addition, porechop was used to trim the adapters.
+To prevent reaching memory limit, the porechop was run on each individual fastq files instead of on compressed fastq files: